 One thing I thought was very appropriate was that you can pay your respects to Kylemore’s first residents at the nearby Mausoleum.
 Mitch Henry brought his wife’s body back from Egypt in 1874 and had the Mausoleum built for her.
 When Mitchell died in the UK, his body was brought back to Kylemore Estates to rest in peace beside his beloved wife.

-Knowledgeable guides conduct the history talks.
+I found the guides very knowledgeable and had a lot of interesting tidbits to share in their history talks.
 They take place in the abbey’s front hall at the guides’ desk.
-The talks are scheduled daily at 11:30 a.m., 1:00 p.m., and 3:00 p.m. and are about 20 minutes long.
+The 20-minute talks are scheduled daily:

 A tour of the Victorian Walled Garden takes about 30 minutes and doesn’t require booking.
 During June, July, and August, the garden tour is complimentary.

 Kylemore Abbey is located in Connemara, an area of Ireland that Irish poets and playwrights described as “savage beauty.”
 Get immersed in its mysterious natural beauty with a guided hike above the abbey.
 The valley above is mountainous and the views over Connemara are magnificent.
 The guides have extensive knowledge of the estate’s history, geology, and wildlife.
 You’ll gain a deeper understanding of Kylemore Abbey’s history and the life of its past residents.

 Many travelers love to explore different cultures through eating and shopping.
 If you’re a culture vulture, dining and shopping at Kylemore is a must.
 The estate has two cafés, an express coffee shop, and a craft and design shop.
 One café and the coffee shop